Recycling and Sustainability at Gardeners Bermondsey

 We have set a clear, measurable recycling percentage target: achieving a 70% recycling and reuse rate for all materials we collect and generate within two years.
 This target includes compostable garden waste, bulky timber, plastics from packaging, and metals.
 It complements the borough's approach to waste separation — dry recycling, organics/food, and residual streams — and aligns with Southwark and neighbouring boroughs' policies to improve source segregation and recovery of green waste.

-Signage and sorting bays for compost, timber and recyclables Our work area is designed as an eco-friendly waste disposal area that separates streams at the point of collection.
+A young woman in casual gardening attire, including a white t-shirt, denim shorts, black knee-high socks, and sunglasses, is watering a rectangular vegetable plot in a well-maintained backyard garden with a blue watering can.
+She is standing on a gravel pathway that runs between several raised wooden garden beds containing early-stage plants and small shrubs.
+The garden is bordered by lush green trees and hedges, providing a natural backdrop, with additional potted plants placed along the edges of the pathway.
+The scene is bathed in natural daylight, suggesting a clear, sunny day.
+The garden environment appears tidy and organized, suitable for outdoor maintenance and sustainable gardening practices often associated with local Bermondsey gardening services that focus on eco-friendly outdoor space management, recycling, and sustainability initiatives.
+Our work area is designed as an eco-friendly waste disposal area that separates streams at the point of collection.
 We operate clearly marked bays for compostables, salvaged soil and turf, untreated timber for reuse, and general recyclables.
 Volunteers and staff use simple, consistent signage reflecting the boroughs' separation categories to make it easy for contractors and the public to drop off correctly.
 That clarity reduces contamination rates and increases the quality of material sent to secondary processing.

 We collaborate with local transfer stations and material recovery facilities (MRFs) to keep transport cycles short and emissions low.
 Key transfer stations serving Bermondsey and Southwark include communal hubs where sorted green waste and dry recyclables are aggregated and dispatched for processing.
 By routing material through these local stations, we minimize haulage miles and improve turnaround for reprocessing, composting, or reuse.

-Community composting project with charity partners Partnerships are central to our sustainable rubbish gardening area model.
+A young woman with long dark hair wearing a wide-brimmed straw hat, a red and black checkered shirt, and gardening gloves is kneeling on a grassy lawn in a landscaped garden.
+She is tending to a flower bed filled with yellow, white, and purple blooms, with her hands carefully working among the plants.
+The garden features lush green hedges and trees in the background, with a neatly maintained lawn and a pathway or paving visible at the edge of the flower bed.
+The scene is outdoors on a sunny day, with natural light illuminating the vibrant colours of the flowers and greenery.
+This setting reflects typical garden maintenance activities undertaken by professional gardeners, such as those at Gardeners Bermondsey, supporting sustainable gardening practices in urban outdoor spaces near Bermondsey or South London.
+Partnerships are central to our sustainable rubbish gardening area model.
 We work with charities and social enterprises that accept garden materials for community composting, habitat restoration, and training programmes.
 These partnerships create a circular benefit: wood offcuts become raised beds, green waste becomes community compost, and salvageable materials are repurposed in local projects.
 Our charity partners also offer work placements and upskilling for residents interested in green careers.

 To further reduce emissions we operate a small fleet of low-carbon vans.
 These are primarily electric and plug-in hybrid vehicles used for short-radius collections and transfers to nearby stations.
 We employ route optimization software, consolidated pick-ups, and scheduled runs to limit vehicle kilometers.
 The result is fewer trips, lower fuel use, and a direct decrease in particulate and CO2 emissions associated with garden waste management.